sunejasourabh121/CDS-LAB/readme.md

 ## Access Specifiers in Inheritance

 The access specifier used during inheritance determines the accessibility of base class members in the derived class.
-Here'92s a breakdown:
+Here’s a breakdown:

 | Access Specifier | Base Class Public Members | Base Class Protected Members | Base Class Private Members |
 |------------------|----------------------------|------------------------------|----------------------------|